bankh/bankh.github.io/_pages/about.md

 ---

 __Office Hours for Students__ <br>
-Please use [this link](http://calendly.com/hsbank) to book an appointment to reach me.
+Please use [this link](http://calendly.com/hsbank) to book an appointment for office hours.
 You will receive an approval of your request once I accepted the meeting.

 About me
 ------